tednaleid/ganda/README.md

 Compile with golang, use either

-    go get github.com/tednaleid/ganda
+    go get -u github.com/tednaleid/ganda

-to install in your `$GOPATH` or clone the repo and
+to install in your `$GOPATH/bin` (which you want in your `$PATH`).
+Otherwise you can clone the repo and

-    go build
+    go test && go build

 to create the `ganda` binary and then copy it somewhere into your path.